pleiszenburg/bewegung/docs/getting_started.rst

 Complex Example
 ---------------

-The following code snipped will create a 10 second long video at 30 fps in 1080p with a gray background and a red "ball" (filled circle) moving from the top left corner to the bottom right corner of the image:
+The following code snipped will create a 10 second long animated gif-file at 30 fps in 270p with a gray background and a red "ball" (filled circle) moving from the top left corner to the bottom right corner of the image:

 .. code:: python